geeky07/geeky07/README.md

-- 👋 Hi, I’m @geeky07
+👋 Hi, I'm Pranay!

-- 👀 I’m interested in coding and problem solving
-- 🌱 I’m currently learning machine learning and data science
+💻 Aspiring Data Scientist passionate about Artificial Intelligence and Machine Learning.

+📚 Currently learning the art of extracting insights and building intelligent systems with data.

+🌟 Interests: Data Science, AI, Machine Learning, and Deep Learning.

+🚀 On a journey to turn my passion into impactful projects.

-- 💞️ I’m looking to collaborate on machine learning projects
+💞️ I’m looking to collaborate on machine learning projects

-- 📫 How to reach me "text me"
+📫 How to reach me "text me"

 <!---
 geeky07/geeky07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.